FerretDB/FerretDB/CONTRIBUTING.md

 ### Setting up the development environment

-In the github-actions there are checks that new code complies the imports sorted convention and that the code is gofmt-ed.
+In the CI there are checks that new code complies the imports sorted convention and that the code is gofmt-ed.
 To avoid failing PR checks, please setup your beloved text editor to gofmt files before push.
 Here provided some setup guides for VScode and Goland.
+You can also execute each time `task fmt lint` or project -> fmt functions of the text editor.

 ### Visual Studio Code